CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/change-password.md

   ![Change Password](../../images/dccf/change-password2.png)

-Once the save is completed, click __Virtual Machines__ in the menu on the left side of the screen, then click on the vertical ellipsis for the __VM__ in which you changed the password.
+Once the save is completed, click __Virtual Machines__ in the menu on the left side of the screen, and then click on the vertical ellipsis for the __VM__ in which you changed the password.
 Select __Power On and Force Recustomization__ to enact your changes.

   ![Change Password](../../images/dccf/change-password4.png)